-Bake for 65 to 75 minutes, or until the cake is golden and a toothpick inserted into the center of the cake comes out clean.
+Bake for 25 minutes, then reduce the oven to 300 degrees and continue cooking for 40 minutes, or until the cake is golden and a toothpick inserted into the center of the cake comes out clean.
 Allow the cake to cool in the pan, set on a wire rack, for 20 minutes.
 Then invert the cake onto the rack and cool completely.

 For the Cream Cheese Frosting: